-The FLL establishes the following mandatory vacation time for all employees: six paid vacation days for the first year of employment, with two more days added each additional year of employment until the fifth year of employment; thereafter, employees are entitled to two additional days for every five years of service.
+The Federal Labour Law establishes the following mandatory vacation time for all employees:

+- six paid vacation days for the first year of employment; - two days added for each year of employment until the fifth year of employment; and - two additional days for every five years of service after the fifth year.

-Further, the FLL sets forth the following dates as mandatory holidays:
+Further, the Federal Labour Law sets forth the following dates as mandatory holidays:

-- 1 January of every year (New Year's Day); - the first Monday of February of every year (Constitution Day); - the third Monday of March of every year (President Benito Juarez Day); - 1 May of every year (Labour Day); - 16 September of every year (Independence Day);
+- 1 January (New Year's Day); - the first Monday of February (Constitution Day); - the third Monday of March (President Benito Juárez Day);

-- the third Monday of November of every year (Revolution Day); - 1 December of every sixth year (Presidential Election Day); - · 25 December (Christmas Day); and - · the presidential inauguration day every six years and election day.
+- 1 May (Labour Day); - 16 September (Independence Day); - the third Monday of November (Revolution Day); - 25 December (Christmas Day); - 1 December, every six years (Presidential Election Day); and - the presidential inauguration day, every six years.